 A presumed speed limit usually depends on where an individual is.
 If they are in a residential area, there is one presumed limit, and in a commercial area, another, and if they are on a highway, there is a different speed limit.
 The presumed speed limit in a residential area is 25 or 30, unless posted otherwise.
 A multilane highway or commercial area has a speed limit of 45 miles per hour unless posted otherwise, an interstate highway has a speed limit of 65.

-On a highway, a basic speed limit is the minimum speed allowed.
+On West Palm Beach highways, a basic speed limit is the minimum speed allowed.
 For example, the minimum is usually 40 miles per hour so that the flow of traffic is maintained uninterrupted by slow drivers.

 Highest Speed Limit in West Palm Beach